python/mypy/docs/source/installed_packages.rst

 PEP 561 notes three main ways to distribute type information.
 The first is a package that has only inline type annotations in the code itself.
-The second is a package that ships stub files with type information alongside the runtime code.
+The second is a package that ships :ref:`stub files <stub-files>` with type information alongside the runtime code.
 The third method, also known as a "stub only package" is a package that ships type information for a package separately as stub files.

 If you would like to publish a library package to a package repository (e.g.
 PyPI) for either internal or external use in type checking, packages that